 Like many other parents around the world, this pandemic forced me to take on a number of different jobs all at once.
 Chef, maid, teacher, accountant, playmate, therapist, and the list goes on.
-5 months into this pandemic, and I have to say that being a teacher was the job that frustrated me the most.
+After five months of being at home during this pandemic, I have to say that being a teacher was the job that frustrated me the most.
 Day after day, I grew more and more frustrated with myself and my daughter, though neither of us were to blame.
-There was only so much I could teach her, before I accepted that I simply couldn’t give her what she needed, educationally.
+There was only so much I could teach her, before I accepted that, educationally, I simply couldn’t give her what she needed.

 Since there are 4 families, we alternate houses and each family is responsible for hosting one week out of the month.
 Before the school started, we did an open house at each of the four homes to see the living quarters and the area that the classroom would be set up.
 We hired an amazing teacher from a great Christian academy in the area, and she will travel to our homes to teach the kids.
 She has over 30 years of experience and even home schooled her daughter through 3rd grade.
 She was the perfect fit.